 Section 8.0 – Ticket Responsibility

 Prize Claims.
 Prize claim procedures shall be governed by the rules of the Selling Lottery.
-The MUSL and the Selling Lotteries shall not be responsible for prizes that are not claimed following the proper procedures as determined by the selling lottery.
+The MUSL and the Selling Lotteries shall not be responsible for prizes that are not claimed following the proper procedures as determined by the Selling Lottery.

 Reserved.